katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - CODE: Keys file also good for copy.
 Anyone can edit, 1/2 way to cms - don't need the extra mapping layer
 - CODE: react vs Elm vs vue vs drupal i18n - json is hard to read, database is a comlpicated abstraction to keep in sync
 - CODE: Olso Elm rakuten - emoji trick for missing translations
+- FIX - combine wth another section?
+Holly's story?

 +++

 ## Naming stuff blah, blah, blah...

 - CODE: Naming stuff is hard, refactoring in Elm is easy.
 Demo search replace in another language + use Keys file evolution
+- FIX - Holly's story let the names start off how they think of them and evolve naturally
+- FIX - Talking about it and letitng them choose helps you nuderstand how much your colleague understands

 Note:
 True - decisions are hard.